Malaysia Vasudevan: Awards

 He has been awarded Kalaimamani by the Tamil Nadu Government.
 He is also a 2-time winner of the Tamil Nadu State Film Award for Best Male Playback.

-Death
+Illness and death

 A chronic diabetic and hypertension patient, Malaysia Vasudevan had a stroke in 2003, which slowed his mobility.
 On 10 February 2011, he was admitted for high fever.
 He developed gangrene in his big toe.
 He died from the gangrene on 20 February 2011 in Chennai, Tamil Nadu.